Getting your Trinity Audio player ready... |

 The GRE Has Fewer CR Questions

 GMAT test-takers often cite Critical Reasoning as the biggest challenge they face in GMAT Verbal.
 Critical Reasoning questions can be TRICKY and deceptive.
-And because they make up 1/3 of the questions in the GMAT Verbal section, they represent a significant portion of a test-taker’s GMAT score in Verbal.
+And because they make up nearly half of the questions in the GMAT Verbal section, they represent a significant portion of a test-taker’s GMAT Verbal score.

 Comparatively, Critical Reasoning questions are de-emphasized on the GRE.
 They can be just as tough, but you’ll see only 1-2 of them on your entire exam.
-On the other hand, the GMAT presents 9-12 CR questions.
+On the other hand, the GMAT presents about 10 CR questions.

-There are also fewer possible types of CR questions on the GRE: 8 to the GMAT’s 11.
+There are also fewer possible types of CR questions on the GRE.
+Compare the GRE’s 8 CR question types to the GMAT’s 11.
 So, there are fewer CR concepts to master for the GRE.

 For some test-takers, the greater emphasis on Critical Reasoning makes GMAT Verbal more taxing than GRE Verbal.
 Of course, as with any Verbal question type on either test, with proper preparation, there is no reason any test-taker can’t master GMAT Critical Reasoning!